apache/ofbiz-tools/demo-backup/README.md

 old-manual-nicely.sh~~
 This does not work, at least for instances using Gradle (currently trunk and stable, ie R16).
-See why at https://issues.apache.org/jira/browse/OFBIZ-10287 Hence currently R13.07 is not affected you can use *old-manual-nicely.sh* when only the old demo has issues.
+See why at https://issues.apache.org/jira/browse/OFBIZ-10287 Hence currently R13.07 is not affected you can use *old-manual-nicely.sh* to only restart the old demo.
 And you need for now to use *all-manual-nicely.sh* when trunk or/and stable are affected.